 The Kimberley is home to both estuarine (saltwater) and freshwater crocodiles (also known as ‘freshies’).
 While freshwater crocodiles are relatively harmless, saltwater crocodiles aren’t, so it’s important to know where it’s safe to swim and which waterways to keep away from.
 Some of the most popular swimming spots along the Gibb River Road that are safe to swim (and salt-water croc-free) include: Bell Gorge (above and below the falls), Manning Gorge, Galvans Gorge, as well as Emma Gorge, El Questro Gorge and Zebedee Springs at El Questro.
 Always check if you’re not sure before entering the water.

-while coverage along the Gibb has considerably improved over the last 10 years, you’ll find it’s still very limited.
-You should be able to pick up coverage at some spots along the Gibb (such as Optus at Imintji and Telstra near the Pentecost River).
-Though the Gibb River Road is getting busier every year, pack as you usually would for any remote trip (e.g. first aid kit, satellite phone etc).
+While coverage along the Gibb has considerably improved over the last 10 years, you’ll find it’s still very limited.
+You should be able to pick up coverage at some spots along the Gibb (such as Optus at Imintji and Telstra at Home Valley Station).
+Though the Gibb River Road is getting busier every year, pack as you usually would for any remote trip (e.g. first aid kit, satellite phone etc.).